G0rg0ne/HandMade_GPT/README.md

 It looks less Chaotic than before (still nothing make sens beacause the mdoel is still too simple to capture high level patterns and relationships between the tokens)

 ##TODO
-* Check the BigramLanguageModel
-* Check attention
 * Check Multi-Head Latent Attention (MLA)
 * Check Bert
 * vLLM
+* Move training to GPU